‘Vikings’ Season 6: Bjorn Makes A Decision Regarding Ingrid

 Later, during the episode, she also encourages Bjorn to visit with Ingrid on their wedding night.
 At first, Bjorn appears conflicted.
 However, he does eventually go to Ingrid in order to consummate the new marriage.

 While viewers are led to believe that Gunnhild is happy with the union, by the end of the episode, the truth is revealed.
-After Bjorn goes to be with Ingrid, Gunnhild, who is lying in bed, begins to cry.
+After Bjorn goes to be with Ingrid, Gunnhild — who is lying in bed — begins to cry.
 It is likely that although Bjorn’s first wife appears outwardly alright with the new arrangement, especially considering it is not shunned as it is in the present day, she still cannot hide her real feelings — at least from herself.

 As yet, it is unclear how this story will unfold.
 However, the potential is always there that conflict will arise as a result of Gunnhild’s suppressed feelings.
-Of course, viewers will have to wait until next week’s episode of Vikings in order to find out more about the situation.
+More details about the situation are likely to be revealed in the next episode of Vikings.

 Season 6 of Vikings returns to the History Channel on Wednesday, February 5, at 10 p.m.